 Foods for a recovering patient:

-• Raw garlic an amazing natural antibiotic with incredible healing power.
+• Raw garlic is an amazing natural antibiotic with incredible healing power.
 Eat it raw, crushed or added to soups.

 Stay away from these foods: